 After the British Raj came into India, the Nagas took up Christianity which was introduced in their land.
-Soon many of their rituals changed, including the one where they resolved issues by a “head hunting” fight.
-The Nagas fought to become an independent republic but joined India later.
+Soon many of their rituals changed, including the one where they resolved issues by a “headhunting” fight.
+The Naga Warriors fought to become an independent republic but joined India later.
 They now make a living through a number of activities like agriculture and wood crafting.
-The beautiful tribe, which forms an origin for the colorful stories, inhabits the north eastern states of the country.
+There are also people who have pursued higher education and are achievers.
+The beautiful tribe, which forms an origin for the colorful stories, inhabits the northeastern states of the country.

 Nagas – The Warriors of Old India

-One of the most rebellious tribes of British India, the Naga tribe now occupies the state of Nagaland, north-western Burma, Manipur, Arunachal Pradesh and parts of Assam.
+One of the most rebellious tribes of British India, the Naga tribe now occupies the state of Nagaland, north-western Burma, Manipur, Arunachal Pradesh, and parts of Assam.
 The Nagas are a huge warrior tribe, who can be divided into several other tribes, forming a huge population of about 2 million.
 Earlier the Nagas had their own Gods and Goddesses, but now around 95% of them are Christians.
 They speak almost 36 different languages although English is their official language and they also know how to talk in Hindi.

-Settlements of Naga Tribe
+Settlements of Naga Warriors

-Cultural Practices of Naga tribes
+Cultural Practices of Naga Tribes

 The different tribes among the Nagas have different cultural practices developed by their own respective societies.
 The Nagas are believed to be of the Mongolian race.
-They might have migrated from China to settle at the foothills of the Himalayas.
+They might have migrated from China to settle in the foothills of the Himalayas.
 They used to speak Tibeto-Burman dialect with their culture being very diverse.
-Initially, they occupied a very small region near Myanmar, but they extended their territory towards Assam, Naga Hills and Cachar Hills.
+Initially, they occupied a very small region near Myanmar, but they extended their territory towards Assam, Naga Hills, and Cachar Hills.

-Among the Naga tribes a few are polygamous while others are monogamous.
+Among the Naga tribes, a few are polygamous while others are monogamous.
 Marriage is usually a long procedure involving marriage brokers.
 The dowry sum is paid by the bride’s parents together with a small land being given to the couple to start a new life on.
 In other tribes, however, the couples may live with the parents of the groom.
 The brides are allowed to choose their husband in some tribes, while divorce and widow remarriage is common.
 However, the widow may not marry the family member of her deceased husband.
 In some tribes, where polygamy is allowed, the wife of one man might have to maintain conjugational relations with his brothers or immediate relatives on his command.

 The property of the house is divided in such a manner that the eldest son gets the best of everything after the widowed wife receives her one third from the property.
 The daughter may have a part of the property but only till she is alive.
-After her death the property returns to the eldest son.
+After her death, the property returns to the eldest son.